decius999/CleanCodeJN-Generic-Apis/README.md

     : BaseIntegrationCommand(executionContext), IRequestHandler<YourIntegrationRequest, BaseResponse>
 ```

-Write Extensions on ICommandExecutionContext with Built in Requests or with your own:
+Write Extensions on ICommandExecutionContext with Built in Requests or with your own
 ```C#
 public static ICommandExecutionContext CustomerGetByIdRequest(
     this ICommandExecutionContext executionContext, int customerId)